wilson0x4d/X4DESO/X4D_Bank/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
+v1.5
+- Modified how auto-deposit amounts are determined, so that 'all non-reserve gold' can be deposited on every visit.

 v1.4
 - Fix bug with boolean options not being read correctly.